Gerry Schum: Life and career

 In January 1968, Schum married Weitemeier in New York City, where he also created the film New York.
 While shooting Konsumkunst-Kunstkonsum in the summer, he met many artists, art dealers and collectors from Cologne and Düsseldorf, among whom his future wife and collaboration partner Ursula Wevers.
 In September 1968, Schum moved from Berlin to Haan near Düsseldorf, where he married Wevers in July the next year.

 Between 1969 and 1970 he established Fernsehgalerie Gerry Schum, a 'TV-gallery' which exhibited Video artworks on television.
 The first Fernsehausstellung ('TV-exhibition') called Land Art aired on 15 April on Sender Freies Berlin.
 Later that year, Schum produced Keith Arnatt's project Self-Burial, which was broadcast from 11 to 18 October on WDR III.
-This work consisted of a series of nine photographs from which one was showed between programs every day for nine days.
+This work consisted of a series of nine photographs from which one was shown between programs every day for nine days.
 Around this time, Schum moved into a mobile home with a built-in production studio since he would often work in the field.
 In December, the Fernsehgalerie exhibited TV as a Fireplace by Jan Dibbets, a three-minute film.
 It was broadcast by WDR III every evening for seven days on the newly introduced color television.
 Schum's second Fernsehausstellung, called Identifications, aired in 1970.

 In 1971, Schum quit making TV-exhibitions and founded his own gallery dedicated to video art, located at Ratingerstrasse 37 in Düsseldorf.
 At Videogalerie Schum he produced, exhibited, and sold videotapes.
 The following year, museum director Paul Vogt consulted him in setting up a video department at Folkwang Museum in Essen.
 Schum was intended to become the first curator for video art at the museum.
 He died by suicide in 1973 at the age of 34 in his mobile home on the banks of the Rhine in Düsseldorf.